qutip/qutip/doc/guide/guide-states.rst

     np.testing.assert_almost_equal(expect(sigmaz(), down), -1)

-as well as the composite objects discussed in the next section, :ref:`tensor`:
+as well as the composite objects discussed in the next section :ref:`tensor`:

 .. testcode:: [states]